 Fire Alarm Systems

 Detect smoke, heat, and fire with automatic fire department notification.
-Required for many commercial properties in NJ.
+Required for many commercial properties in NJ under NFPA 72 and NJ fire code.
+See our fire alarm monitoring services.

 - - Photoelectric smoke detectors